valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 - ENOTSUP if the key is of another type than list.
 - EBADF if the key is not opened for writing.

-Note: Before Redis 7.0, `errno` was not set by this function.
+Note: Before Redis OSS 7.0, `errno` was not set by this function.

 <span id="RedisModule_ListPop"></span>